 Some dangerous side effects of Chamomile Tea could include: -

 5) Extra Induced Sleepiness

 However, do not fear.
-As risky as some of its side effects may be, Chamomile tea is a healthy drink when consumed in moderation and has its advantages.
+As risky as some of its side effects may be, Chamomile Tea is a healthy drink when consumed in moderation and has its advantages.

 Chamomile tea has long been used as a standard remedy for many health problems.
 Nowadays, researchers are keenly exploring its effectiveness in preventing and curing cancer and polygenic disease.
-So far, analysis into the efficiency of Chamomile tea has shown promise.
+So far, analysis of the efficiency of Chamomile tea has shown promise.

-What is Chamomile tea?
+What is Chamomile Tea?

 Treating polygenic disease